• Skip to primary navigation

 – Nonlinear scanning polarized microscopy (2-photon fluorescence, SHG, CARS, SRS)

-– 3D polarized STORM microscopy using polarization splitting or PSF engineering
+– 3D polarized STORM microscopy (using polarization splitting, BFP splitting or PSF engineering)

 Publications